Here are resources which may help you better manage or even overcome chronic pain.

 General Pain Articles

-***** Central Sensitization in Chronic Pain — Sometimes the cause of chronic pain is Central Sensitization: “Pain itself often modifies the way the central nervous system works, so that a patient actually becomes more sensitive and gets more pain with less provocation.”
+***** Sensitization in Chronic Pain — Sometimes the cause of chronic pain is Central Sensitization: “Pain itself can change how pain works, resulting in more pain with less provocation.“

 Pain and Memory — “How do we get annoying jingles out of our head?
 Listen to something different.
 How do we forget how much our back hurt the last time it ‘went out’?
 Create as many new memories of pain-free bending as possible.”